s-avni/quizzes/README.md

 A page with quizes...

 ## TODO
-* Top page that displays list of questions (so "questions" is passed as a prop to the quiz); see https://github.com/bonham000/app-time-lessons
+* Top page that displays list of quizes (so "quize #n" is passed as a prop); see https://github.com/bonham000/app-time-lessons
 * Button: return to list of quizes after finish quiz
 * Add central controller that remembers your answer during the quiz -- for forward and back (e.g. selectedQuestions[])
 * Intro page with title...
+* Format files nicely

 # Getting Started with Create React App